open-edge-platform/virtual-edge-node/vm-provisioning/README.md

 ```

 To allow a file or folder to be executed, you need to modify its permissions using the chmod command.
-This is particularly useful for scripts or programs that need to be run directly
+This is particularly useful for scripts or programs that need to be run directly.

 ```bash
 chmod +x /path/to/your/file